ashbeech/moralis-nft-game/README.md

 Aim: Save time and resources for game developers by e.g. facilitating the generation of in-game assets as NFTs via intuative UI.

-These tutorial videos are a great introduction.
+These tutorial videos are a great introduction.<br/>
 Part 1: [Link to Moralis YouTube Video](https://youtu.be/2nM1dTm2zww)<br/>
 Part 2: [Link to Moralis YouTube Video](https://youtu.be/a3zIFrJl7UU)